Century Record Manufacturing Company: Controversy

 In 2000, Keysor-Century was the subject of a probe by the EPA in connection over dumping of toxic wastewater into the Santa Clara River.
 Concern over carcinogens had been an ongoing matter, as evidenced by a 1978 EPA "Survey of Vinyl Chloride Levels in the Vicinity of Keysor-Century, Saugus, California."

 Family aspect of the Keysor-Century businesses

 Century Records was very much a family business.
-Bud Keysor, the father, and his wife, had three sons and two daughters: James Brain Keysor (1927–2014), Richard "Dick" Keysor, Robert Keysor, Carolyne Pearl Keysor, and Katherine Keysor.
+Bud Keysor, the father, and his wife, had three sons and two daughters: James Brian Keysor (1927–2014), Richard "Dick" Keysor, Robert Keysor, Carolyne Pearl Keysor, and Katherine Keysor.
 The three sons became involved in the business and moved up to significant areas of responsibility as production manager, sales manager, and finance manager.